DBA: Management

 Offered By: College of Doctoral Studies

-Demonstrate your commitment to professional excellence by earning your DBA with an Emphasis in Management.
-Offered by Grand Canyon University’s College of Doctoral Studies, the DBA in Management delivers a rigorous curriculum that blends transformative business practices with strategic management theory.
-The program can empower executives and those in leadership roles to apply sound business principles within a wide range of sectors.
+Demonstrate your commitment to professional excellence by earning your Doctor of Business Administration (DBA) in Management.
+Offered by Grand Canyon University’s College of Doctoral Studies, the doctorate in management delivers a curriculum that blends transformative business practices with strategic management theory.
+The goal of this program is to empower executives and those in other leadership roles to apply sound business principles across sectors and within a wide range of industries.

-As a private, faith-based school, GCU encourages learners to study the curriculum through the lens of the Christian worldview.
-There is an emphasis on the role of ethical decision making and the principles of servant leadership for current and aspiring business leaders.
-Learners can benefit from polishing their communication skills, critically analyzing data and integrating systematic feedback to achieve programmatic competencies.
+As a private, faith-based school, GCU encourages learners to work through the curriculum with a Christian worldview.
+There is an emphasis on the role of ethical decision-making and the principles of servant leadership for current and aspiring business leaders.

-• Theories and frameworks that drive financial decision making in today's organizations with a focus on the changing business environment
+• Theories and frameworks that drive financial decision-making in today’s organizations with a focus on the changing business environment

 • Seminal management theories and their application to support organizational sustainability in a global economy

-• The relationship between organizational design and structures including the theoretical foundations of decision making
+• The relationship between organizational design and structures, including the theoretical foundations of decision-making

 • The legal aspects of business management with an emphasis on limiting organizational liability in an ethical manner